Passing the CPA exam is one of the fastest ways that accountants can negotiate their way into a dream job.

 Forums are the least helpful version of a CPA exam mentor.

-They are the people you work with who have passed the CPA exam or people you personally know who have passed.
+They are the people you work with who have passed the CPA exam or people you know who have passed.

 These types of mentors are invaluable.
 They know you personally and understand your situation very well.